KP CMs Aide Grieved Over Martyrdom Of Three Family Members In Lighten Strike - UrduPoint

 KP CM's Aide Grieved Over Martyrdom Of Three Family Members In Lighten Strike

+Adviser to Chief Minister Khyber Pakhtunkhwa on Tourism and Culture Zahid Chanzeb on Saturday expressed grief and sorrow over martyrdom of three members of a family due to lightning strike in Mansehra's Kundaw Ogi area

-PESHAWAR, (UrduPoint / Pakistan Point News - 27th Apr, 2024) Adviser to Chief Minister Khyber Pakhtunkhwa (KP) on Tourism and Culture Zahid Chanzeb on Saturday expressed grief and sorrow over the martyrdom of three of a family due to a lightning strike in Mansehra's Kundaw Ogi area.
+PESHAWAR, (UrduPoint / Pakistan Point News - 27th Apr, 2024) Adviser to Chief Minister Khyber Pakhtunkhwa on Tourism and Culture Zahid Chanzeb on Saturday expressed grief and sorrow over martyrdom of three members of a family due to lightning strike in Mansehra's Kundaw Ogi area.

 In a message issued here, he expressed condolence and solidarity with the affected family.

-The adviser suggested that it was better that the federation should provide financial support to KP people and the government affected by terrorism and climate change.
+The Adviser suggested that it was better that the Federation should provide financial support to KP people and government affected by terrorism and climate change.

+He further said that due representation should be given to the province in the national policy on climate change and carbon plus, apart from giving legitimate share of KP.

 Recent Stories